oubiwann/lfetool/README.rst

 ``new`` Command
 ---------------

-For the collowing commands, keep in mind that Lisp functions and modules do not use underscores by convention, but rather dashes.
+For the following commands, keep in mind that Lisp functions and modules do not use underscores by convention, but rather dashes.
 When naming your project, it is recommended that you do this as well.
 Also note that it's probably best to use just alphanumerica characters, dashes, and nothing else in your project